In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is emetophobia.

 For the most part, it seems to start at a young age and tends to persist unabated over time.
-It tends to be focused more on a fear of the self vomiting rather than others, and the fear is worse in public settings.
+It tends to be focused more on a fear of oneself vomiting rather than others, and the fear is worse in public settings.

-A Dutch study found that emetophobia was associated with high disgust propensity (whether someone is likely to become disgusted) and disgust sensitivity (whether someone experiences disgust intensely), and high disgust sensitivity was predictive of worse symptoms of emetophobia.
+A Dutch study found that emetophobia was associated with high disgust propensity (whether someone is likely to become disgusted) and disgust sensitivity (whether someone experiences disgust intensely).
+High disgust sensitivity was predictive of worse symptoms of emetophobia.
 The researchers weren’t surprised at the connection to disgust, but they were more interested in the predictive link between disgust sensitivity and symptom severity.

 The illness may begin after a medical illness involving a difficult experience of vomiting.
 Hypervigilance then develops to gastrointestinal stimuli, and there is misappraisal of these cues so they are viewed as dangerous.
 This can lead to avoidance, which decreases self-efficacy in managing natural gastrointestinal cues, which feeds into further avoidance.

 There are a couple of validated scales for measuring emetophobia.
-The Emetophobia Questionnaire (EmetQ-13, available as an appendix in this paper) covers avoidance and perceived dangerousness, with questions around avoidance of different forms of transport, avoidance of places where no medical attention would be available, avoidance of other people who may be likely to vomit, and the belief that seeing/smelling vomit is likely to cause vomiting.
+The Emetophobia Questionnaire (EmetQ-13, available as an appendix in this paper) covers avoidance and perceived dangerousness.
+It has questions around avoidance of different forms of transport, avoidance of places where no medical attention would be available, avoidance of other people who may be likely to vomit, and the belief that seeing/smelling vomit is likely to cause vomiting.

 Exposure is commonly used to treat phobias, but there are some challenges with implementing this for emetophobia.
-It’s harder to set up exposures, and it’s also difficult to convince someone to try it.
-Being exposed to hearing/seeing recordings of people vomiting is one option, Exposures may also focus on avoidance behaviours rather than actual vomiting.
+It’s harder to set up exposures, and it’s also difficult to convince someone to try them.
+Exposure to hearing/seeing recordings of people vomiting is one option.
+Exposures may also focus on avoidance behaviours rather than actual vomiting.

 Overall, though, there’s very limited research on the treatment of emetophobia.
 I would be curious to know whether there’s anything that might work in terms of prevention.
-If it often starts in young following episodes of physical illness, are there steps parents could be taking to prevent it from developing into a phobia in the first place?
+If it often starts at a young age following episodes of physical illness, are there steps parents could be taking to prevent it from developing into a phobia in the first place?

 Do you have any thoughts on this condition?